ssnell227/FCHI-production/src/pages/index.md

     - title: Detail-Oriented
       text: "All inspections that we perform offer a close-up look at the structural and safety details of a home that may not be apparent at first glance. "
-meta_title: Home | Fremont County Home Inspection
+meta_title: Home | Fremont County Home Inspection, LLC
 meta_description: Offering comprehensive, affordable home inspection services in Fremont County and Central Wyoming.
 ---